 Special Opportunities for Minority Graduate Students

 Financial assistance programs are available to students who are members of ethnic groups that have been traditionally underrepresented in higher education.
 These programs include the President’s Graduate Access Program for Under-represented Students (PGAP) and Diversifying Higher Education Faculty in Illinois (DFI).
 The PGAP award provides a stipend of $2,000 per semester, which is applied to tuition, fees, or other educational expenses.
 Students receiving graduate assistantships are not eligible for PGAP.
 Applications for the fall semester received before April 1 and applications for the spring semester received before November 1 will be given priority consideration.
-The DFI awards provide up to $20,000 annually.
-This program is designed to increase the number of minority faculty and staff at Illinois colleges and universities.
+The DFI awards program is designed to increase the number of minority faculty and staff at Illinois colleges and universities.
 The application deadline for the academic year is the previous February.
 Further DFI information and applications can be obtained at ibhe.state.il.us.
-PGAP applications are available at wiu.edu/scholarship.
+PGAP applications are available by emailing Grad-Office@wiu.edu.

 Enrollment verification requests for the deferment of student loans may be requested through the Graduate School.

 Note: Students enrolling in courses for more than one graduate degree or certificate at a time, or enrolling in undergraduate courses, may jeopardize their financial aid eligibility.
 Students must earn their graduate degree/certificate before attempting more than 150% of the hours required for their first graduate degree/certificate.
 Hours beyond that may not be eligible for financial aid.